mergewayhq/mergeway-cli/docs/arch/storage-layout.md

   examples/
 ```

 - `mergeway.yaml`: root configuration entry file that wires together entity definitions via includes.
+It can also embed the entire schema and inline data for small datasets.
-- `entities/`: YAML files that define types and field metadata.
+- `entities/`: YAML files that define types and field metadata (optional; use when the schema benefits from modularization).
-- `data/`: Object files stored in JSON or YAML; folders are a convenience, not a requirement.
+- `data/`: Object files stored in JSON or YAML; folders are a convenience, not a requirement, and can be introduced gradually.
 - `docs/`: Specification documents (this folder).
 - `examples/`: Sample datasets referenced in documentation or tests.

 ## Configuration Layout

 - `mergeway.yaml` is the entry point referenced by the CLI via `--config` (defaults to this path when present).
-- Split complex schemas into `types/<TypeName>.yaml` files and include them from the entry point using glob patterns.
+- Split complex schemas into `entities/<TypeName>.yaml` files (or another folder of your choosing) and include them from the entry point using glob patterns when the project size warrants it.

 ```yaml
 # mergeway.yaml